-Ok, so we are moving from a Christian Hedonism Pizza Hut lunch to an election lunch.
-[A weekend brunch.]
-Brunch, brunch, ok.
-All right.
-Good.
+Okay, so we are moving from a Christian Hedonism Pizza Hut lunch to an election brunch.

-Now here is my approach.
-I would not start with election directly.
-I would start by asking this person to describe to me how they got saved.
-That is, tell me how you were converted.
-Or, actually, the words I would use to make it more clear instead of that passive “got saved,” I would say, “How did God save you?
-I mean, historically what did he do in history to save you and existentially, what did he do 10 years ago or when you were six or when you were 16 or when you were 30?
+Now here is my approach: I would not start with election directly.
+I would start by asking this person to describe to me how they got saved — that is, “Tell me how you were converted.”
+Or actually, the words I would use to make it more clear, instead of that passive “got saved,” I would say, “How did God save you?
+I mean, historically, what did he do in history to save you, and existentially, what did he do ten years ago, or when you were six, or when you were sixteen, or when you were thirty?
 What did he do?
 Describe to me how God brought you to himself.”

 I am looking here to see how a person describes their lostness and the action of God to bring them out of blindness to see, to bring them out of deadness to life, to bring them out of insensitivity to spiritual things to being thrilled with spiritual things.
 I am looking for that kind of description.
-When I approach election this way, I come at it by it effects.
-What I find is that very few people that I ever talk to about their conversion want to take decisive credit for their conversion.
+When I approach election this way, coming at it by its effects, what I find is that very few people that I ever talk to about their conversion want to take decisive credit for their conversion.
 They want to say, “There but for the grace of God go I.”

 But if they are still agreeing and if they are saying, “Yes, God saved me.
 God was the decisive cause,” then I would ask them, “When did God decide to do that?”
-And to get the biblical answer I would probably look first at Acts 13:48 where it says, “As many as were appointed to eternal life believed.
-As many as were appointed to eternal life believed.”
-There was a prior decision, appointment, election and then faith followed.
-God decided at a prior time to bring you to believe, to open your eyes, and to give you repentance.
+And to get the biblical answer I would probably look first at Acts 13:48, where it says, “As many as were appointed to eternal life believed.”
+There was a prior decision, appointment, election, and then faith followed.
+God decided at a prior time to bring you to belief, to open your eyes, and to give you repentance.